atulkakrana/computational-biology/RNA-seq/README.md

 ### To Test
 * GTF files, and their processing - the current modified GTFs may not be best options (especially for lncRNAs)
 * Update genome, corresponding indexes to grc39 (for mouse and human)
-* provide average read-length to prepDE (stringQuant function) computed from statsWriter
+* provide average read-length to prepDE (stringQuant function) computed from "statsWriter"

 ### AWS
 m5a.2xlarge for **testing** on 2 paired end libraries